 - Reduce late rent payments by incentivizing on-time payments

 - Stand out from your competition so you can secure the best tenant possible

 - Creates a positive landlord-tenant relationship by helping your tenant reach their financial goals

 Some states are beginning to make this service mandatory.
 For example, California just passed a law, SB 1157, that requires operators of subsidized multifamily units to provide the option for tenants to have their rent payments reported to a major credit bureau.
 It’s one of the first laws that allows renters to build their credit history through their rent payments.

 Rent reporting is an incredible tool for building credit history without having to take on additional debt.
 While it can benefit most everyone, it is especially helpful for renters who lack credit history and renters with a low credit score.
 You should always thoroughly screen your prospective tenants and run a rental history report, but once you have a solid tenant in your rental, rent reporting is one way to get them to stick around long term.

-Though renters cannot report their own rental payments, third-party services like TurboTenant’s Rent Reporting make it quick, easy, and free for renters to have their payments reported to credit bureaus.
+Though renters cannot report their own rental payments, third-party services like TurboTenant’s Rent Reporting make it quick, easy, and affordable for renters to have their payments reported to credit bureaus.
 Start reporting your rent today!

 Who is Rent Reporting good for?

 Rent reporting can benefit everyone but is especially helpful for renters who lack any credit history and renters with a low credit score.
 You’ll build your credit history without taking on additional debt.